djiglesias/CarND-Advanced-Lane-Lines/README.md

 </p>

 ### 2.3 Determine Lane Curvature
 The lane lines are calculated in the pixel space but we need to convert the dimensions to real space to have any significant value.
 Lanes are approximately 3.7 meters wide and 30.0 meters long on a straight section of road, so applying this scale to the image we can set the approximate conversion to be roughly 24 pixels/meter in the vertical and 346 pixels/meter in the horizontal.
-With this conversion we can convert the radius of curvature from pixel space to real space
+With this conversion we can convert the radius of curvature from pixel space to real space.

 ### 2.4 Unwarp Image & Overlay Lane
-...
+To augment the lane on image we use the polyfill function to fill in the space between the left and right lane polynomials (left) and then apply a perspective transform to unwarp the image (middle) back to the original frame of reference.
+The lane image is then overlaid onto the original image using a semi-transparent mask (right) to give the impression of a green shade to the predicted lane region.

 <p align="center">
  <img src="./images/lane_find.png" width=250>